 The typical Automake input file is simply a series of variable definitions.
 Each such file is processed to create a Makefile.in.
-There should generally be one Makefile.am per directory of a project.

 Automake does constrain a project in certain ways; for instance, it assumes that the project uses Autoconf (see Section "Introduction" in The Autoconf Manual), and enforces certain restrictions on the configure.ac contents.